bertob/mail/README.md

 	* Drafts
 	* All messages
 * __Deleted__, which contains everything that would go into __Trash__, as well as __Spam__.
 New emails that have been flagged as spam appear on top, in a separate section similar to the "New" section in "Conversations".
 This makes it easy to restore emails that have been accidentally flagged as spam by the spam filter.
 * In addition, there are also custom folders, which can be set up by the user.
 These can also replace the __Starred__ category, because the user can just create a folder "Imporant" and use that instead of a dedicated, top level folder.
-That said, from I've gotten the impression there are not a lot of people who use the star feature anyway, so I don't consider it as high-priority.
+That said, I've gotten the impression that not a lot of people use the star feature anyway, so I don't consider it a high priority.

 ### Conversation List